Posts Tagged ‘diet’

 • 3.
 If you have an animal over eight years of age (or a younger geriatric animal) they should not be on an exclusively dry food.
 Ideally they should have little to no dry food.
 If your dog loses too much weight on a diet of no dry food try adding in an egg a day and canned sweet potato or pumpkin.

 Dry food can be hard on the kidneys of older animals.
 Home cooked and high quality canned food are the best option for these guys.
-Older animals can be on raw food although I rarely recommend switching an older dog to raw late in life if they have been on processed food since puppy hood.
+Older animals can be on raw food although some older dogs have a hard time switching to raw late in life if they have been on processed food since puppy hood.
 If possible find a holistic vet to work with on diet for older dogs or move very slowly as you switch them.

 Dry food is cheapest and some people can not afford to feed anything but it.
 If dry food is all you can afford, adding a little water, chicken broth, wet food or good quality table scraps will help.
 There are also some animals that simply do not do well on anything but a dry food or will not eat anything but a dry food.
 If you feed only a dry diet make sure it is high quality.